vault12/zax-dashboard/README.md

   </a>
 </p>

 **Zax Dashboard** is a simple [Angular](https://angular.io) single page web app introducing typical interactions with [Zax Relay](https://github.com/vault12/zax), a [NaCl-based Cryptographic Relay](https://s3-us-west-1.amazonaws.com/vault12/zax_infogfx.jpg). **Zax Dashboard** uses the [Glow.ts](https://github.com/vault12/glow.ts) library to provide a user-friendly access point to encrypted Mailboxes on a given relay.
-We maintain a live [Test Server](https://zt.vault12.com) that runs our latest build.
-For testing purposes expiration of any communication on that relay is set for 30 minutes.
 You can read the full [technical specification here](http://bit.ly/nacl_relay_spec).

+## Demo

+We maintain a live [Test Server](https://zt.vault12.com) that runs the stable build of Zax Dashboard.
+For testing purposes expiration of any communication on that relay is set to *30 minutes*.

+You can also check the latest build of `master` branch on [Github Pages](https://vault12.github.io/zax-dashboard/).

 ## Getting started

-### NodeJS
+### Node.js

-In order to build and use **Zax Dashboard** from source, you need to have a relatively recent version of NodeJS installed.
+In order to build and use **Zax Dashboard** from source, you need to have a relatively recent version of [Node.js](https://nodejs.org) installed.

 ### Installation